adrianlua03/ENG1003_w1_Group10/README.md

   ####   TSUI Zheng Yang （21065427D）

   <table><tr><td>
 In the early stages, path planning can only be done by hand manually to help ensure the safe operation of an aircraft during a route flight.
 Performing calculations by hand, especially when solving through multiple sets of constraints and lines continuous equations could be troublesome, and humans wouldn’t otherwise be able to catch up with the rapidly changing environmental conditions, making the process highly complicated and time consuming.
-In modern days as technology advanced exponentially, the need of manual path planning is greatly reduced where computer flight planning Is being adopted into our daily lives whereas the usage does not only get restricted to flight planning, but robotics or even computer games!
+In modern days as technology advanced exponentially, the need of manual path planning is greatly reduced where computer flight planning Is being adopted into our daily lives whereas the usage does not only get restricted to flight planning, but robotics or even computer games! <br><br>
 With computer aided path planning, accurate weather forecasts can be obtained directly from the internet while the fuel consumption calculations and flight conditions are being optimized to be efficient hence as inexpensive as possible.
 In this subject, we are being given the above task where our group gets to experience 2-Dimensional path planning by using Python, a high-level programming language, where it calculates a set of solutions that best fits the aircraft’s operational efficiency in real time alongside with the two safety-critical aspects: fuel approximation and the compliance with the air traffic control requirements.
 To conclude with, doing path planning with program languages such as Python can be highly versatile and instantaneous, great for tasks like flight planning.
 (TBC, -ve 70 words)
   </td></tr></table>